shrimphead/KVG/sites/all/modules/admin_menu/README.txt

 * Install as usual, see http://drupal.org/node/70151 for further information.

+* You likely want to disable Toolbar module, since its output clashes with Administration menu.

 -- CONFIGURATION --

-* Configure user permissions in Administer >> User management >> Permissions >>
+* Configure user permissions in Administration » People » Permissions:

-  admin_menu module:
+  - Use the administration pages and help (System module)

+    The top-level administration categories require this permission to be accessible.
+The administration menu will be empty unless this permission is granted.

-  - access administration menu
+  - Access administration menu

-    Users in roles with the "access administration menu" permission will see the administration menu at the top of each page.
+    Users in roles with the "Access administration menu" permission will see the administration menu at the top of each page.

-  - display drupal links
+  - Display Drupal links

-    Users in roles with the "display drupal links" permission will receive links to Drupal.org issue queues for all enabled contributed modules.
-The issue queue links appear under the administration menu icon.)
+    Users in roles with the "Display drupal links" permission will receive links to drupal.org issue queues for all enabled contributed modules.
+The issue queue links appear under the administration menu icon.

-  Note that the menu items displayed in the administration Menu depend on the actual permissions of the viewing user.
-For example, the "User management" menu item is not displayed to a user who is not a member of a role with the "administer permissions" and "administer users" permissions.
+  Note that the menu items displayed in the administration menu depend on the actual permissions of the viewing user.
+For example, the "People" menu item is not displayed to a user who is not a member of a role with the "Administer users" permission.

-* Customize the menu settings in Administer >> Site configuration >> Administration menu.
+* Customize the menu settings in Administration » Configuration and modules » Administration » Administration menu.

-* To prevent administrative menu items from appearing twice, you may hide the "Navigation" menu block, or move the "Administer" menu items into a separate menu.
+* To prevent administrative menu items from appearing twice, you may hide the "Management" menu block.

 -- CUSTOMIZATION --